RudyTheDev/SharpVoronoiLib/README.md

 # MonoGame example

-A very simple MonoGame example is included in `MonoGameExample` project:
+A very simple [MonoGame](https://github.com/MonoGame/MonoGame) example is included in `MonoGameExample` project:

 ![SVL MG](https://github.com/user-attachments/assets/28dfb592-f6b1-4044-96a9-e32110c237a0)

 # Dependencies

 The main library is compiled for .NET 8.0 and .NET Standard 2.0 and targets compatible OSes - Windows, Linux & macOS - and .NET and Mono frameworks - Xamarin, Mono, UWP, Unity, etc.

+# Original library

+The key differences from the [original VoronoiLib repo](https://github.com/Zalgo2462/VoronoiLib):
+* Borders can be closed, that is, edges generated along the boundary
+* Edges and points/sites contain additional useful data
+* Multiple critical and annoyingly-rare bugs and edge cases fixes
+* LOTS more unit testing

+Known issues:
+* The algorithm uses a lot of allocations, forcing garbage collection

 # Credits